KangLin/RabbitRemoteControl/docs/Compile/Windows.md

     - Open project: Menu→File→Open File or project, Select the CMakeLists.txt of the project
     - Configure: Click Project→"Build & Run" in the toolbar on the left to configure CMake parameters
     - Compile and run: Click "Start Debugging of startup project" in the left toolbar, or press the shortcut key (F5)

+**Note:** If the plugin does not load.
+It may be that the plugin's dependencies are not installed on the system.
+You can copy the dependent library into the plugin's directory.